VenkMallikarjun/BENPPy/README.md

 * `reassign_unreviewed` should be disabled when analysing complete mixed species datasets (e.g. xenograft models) to avoid peptides from unreviewed proteins in one species being incorrectly assigned to reviewed proteins in the other species.
 If analysing the species separately (i.e. taking separate lists of species-unique peptides), `reassign_unreviewed` can be left enabled.

 ** For MaxQuant and PEAKS files, ensure that the identifier for each sample is the same for samples belonging to the same treatment group.
 E.g. For MaxQuant in peptides.txt or PEAKS in protein-peptidesLFQ.csv, a list of headers for 6 columns of peptide intensites corresponding to 6 different samples from 2 treatment groups should be, for instance: `['IntensityGroup1','IntensityGroup1','IntensityGroup1','IntensityGroup2','IntensityGroup2','IntensityGroup2']`.
+Alternatively, the .csv file specified in `othermain_bysample` can also have a "Group" column to specify experimental groups without having to modify original peptide lists.

 *** Note that as of 13/06/2019, I have noticed that setting `nChains` to > 1 can cause the program to hang indefinitely when run in Spyder.
 The current work-around for this is to run it in an external terminal if `nChains` > 1 is required.